sunyuding/cloud-university/aws/ec2.md

 Answer: D. Auto Scaling may cause you to reach limits of other services, such as the default number of Amazon EC2 instances you can currently launch within a region, which is 20.

+Question: Which Amazon Elastic Compute Cloud (Amazon EC2) pricing model allows you to pay a set hourly price for compute, giving you full control over when the instance launches and terminates?
+- A. Spot instances
+- B. Reserved instance
+- C. On Demand instances
+- D. Dedicated instances

+Answer: C. You pay a set hourly price for an On Demand instance from when you launch it until you explicitly stop or terminate it.
+Spot instances can be terminated when the spot price goes above your bid price.
+Reserved instances involve paying for an instance over a oneor three-year term.
+Dedicated instances run on hardware dedicated to your account and are not a pricing model.

+Question: Under what circumstances will Amazon Elastic Compute Cloud (Amazon EC2) instance store data not be preserved?
+- A. The associated security groups are changed.
+- B. The instance is stopped or rebooted.
+- C. The instance is rebooted or terminated.
+- D. The instance is stopped or terminated.
+- E. None of the above

+Answer: D. The data in an instance store persists only during the lifetime of its associated instance.
+If an instance is stopped or terminated, then the instance store does not persist.
+Rebooting an instance does not shut down the instance; if an instance reboots (intentionally or unintentionally), data on the instance store persists.
+Security groups have nothing to do with the lifetime of an instance and have no effect here.

+Question: Your web application needs 4 Amazon EC2 instances to support steady traffic nearly all of the time.
+On the last day of each month, the traffic triples.

+What is the most cost effective way to handle this traffic pattern?
+- Run 4 Researved Instances constantly, then add 8 On-Demand Instances on the last day of each month

+Question: Which of the following are the minimum required elements to create an **Auto Scaling** launch configuration?
+1. Launch configuration name, Amazon Machine Image (AMI), instance type
+2. Launch configuration name, Amazon Machine Image (AMI), instance type, key pair
+3. Launch configuration name, Amazon Machine Image (AMI), instance type, key pair, security group
+4. Launch configuration name, Amazon Machine Image (AMI), instance type, key pair, security group, block device mapping

+Answer: 1.

+Question: An Amazon EC2 instance is being underutilized so you decide to down-size the instance.
+You Stop the instance and change its Instance Type.
+However, you are unable to Start the instance again because it is now in a Terminated state,.
+What caused the instance to Terminate?
+1. It was using Instance Store for the boot volume
+2. It was a Spot Instance
+3. The instance had been launched using Auto Scaling
+4. It was using a capacity reservation that was no longer available

+Answer: 3.